When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

 - Mark a centre line for drilling one hole at each end to snuggly fit the broom handle; with a tape measure, square and pencil.

 - Drill two 25mm (1 inch) holes (one at each end), the diameter of the broom handle.

 - Cut the wood to length with a mitre saw.

 The two pegs (made from the broom handle) that would be fitted to the base plate would slot into the post at whatever height I wanted to mount the wildlife camera.

-Therefore to ensure the holes were correctly spaces I used the base plate as a template:-
+Therefore, to ensure the holes were correctly spaced, I used the base plate as a template.

 - Placing the base plate at one end of the post and pencilling in the two holes.